CleepDevice/cleep-cli/README.md

 # Cleep-cli

 This utility helps developers to build Cleep applications providing some useful commands:
+* Core commands:
     * `coreget` to clone or pull official Cleep repository.
     * `coresync` to synchronize sources from repository to execution folders.
+    * `cpuprof` to run CPU profiler on application execution instance.
+    * `memprof` to run memory profiler on application execution instance.
+    * `reset` clear existing installed Cleep files and install it again.
+* Module commands:
+    * `modsync` to synchronize sources from module folder to execution folders.
     * `modcreate` to create module (aka application) skeleton.
+    * `modtests` to execute module unit tests
+    * `modtestscov` to display last execution tests coverage
-* `modsync` to synchronize sources from module folder to execution folders.
+    * `moddocs` to generate module documentation
+* Watch commands:
     * `watch` to watch for repository filesystem changes and automatically update files on execution folders.
 It also restart backend or/and frontend according to changes.
+* Misc commands:
+    * `version` to get cleep-cli version

 ## Installation
 Cleep-cli is automatically installed and managed by [Cleep developer](https://github.com/tangb/cleepmod-developer) application.